 Below is our Remote Learning Information:

-The school has invested a significant amount in laptops, iPads, and individual student resources to minimise the need for sharing equipment in school and to ensure that all students are able to engage remotely in the virtual provision currently being offered during Lockdown.
+The school has invested a significant amount in laptops, iPads, and individual student resources to minimise the need for sharing equipment in school and to ensure that all students are able to engage remotely if needed.

 In line with government guidance we have engaged in Lateral Flow Testing for students and staff where active consent has been given.
 Upon their return, students will take three Lateral Flow Tests in school, at intervals of 3 days.
 From the 15th March tests will be conducted at home and self-testing kits will be issued.
 This is being used as one of a range of measures in place within the risk assessment to support on-site learning, where “Hands, Face, Space” is the crucial message.
 Instructions on self-testing, including a video, can be found here:

 The provision established reflects the expectations outlined in the latest government guidance.
 The Executive Leadership Team are constantly monitoring the latest guidance and local information to ensure that Lighthouse School’s provision reflects the best practice.
 If any aspects of the provision changes, Lighthouse School will inform all stakeholders at the earliest possible moment.

 Below is our privacy notice for Covid 19:

 Please see the Government Guidance for vulnerable students

 Please see the Government Guidance for parents on educational settings

 Please see the Government Guidance for keeping children safe online

 Please see the Government Guidance for supporting children’s wellbeing